stepan20000/AdvancedAlgorithmScripting/README.md

 	var args = Array.prototype.slice.call(arguments);
 //First find the Symmetric Difference of first two arrays
 	var setA = args[0], setB = args[1];

+//For optimization and efficiency is better to remove extra elements to make the arrays unique.
+But we do it only with second arrays setB
+// because of recursion call later.
+If the function will call recursively the first array will be always Symmetric Difference so no need to
+// change first array.
+	setB = setB.reduce(function (acc, val) {
+// if current value from setA is not found in setB (~x equivalent to the -(x+1) so if indexOf returns -1 i.e x = -1 ~x = -0 and !~x becomes true)
+// push this value to the acc if acc doesn't contain equal value
+		if(!~acc.indexOf(val)){
+				acc.push(val);
+		}
+		return acc;
+	}, []);
+//Now setB contains only unique values

+//Go through first setA and if the value is not found in setB push it to symDiffAB and if the value is found in setB remove it from setB
 	var symDiffAB = setA.reduce(function (acc, val) {
 		var indexInSetB = setB.indexOf(val);
-// if current value from setA is not found in setB (~x equivalent to the -(x+1) so if indexOf returns -1 i.e x = -1 ~x = -0 and !~x becomes true)
-// push this value to the acc if acc doesn't contain equal value
 		if (!~indexInSetB) {
 			if(!~acc.indexOf(val)){
 				acc.push(val);
 			}
 		}
-//if current value from setA is found in setB remove it from setB
 		else {
-// splice all elements from setB with value equal to val
-			while(~indexInSetB){
+			if(~indexInSetB){
 				setB.splice(indexInSetB, 1);
-				indexInSetB = setB.indexOf(val);
 			}
 		}
 		return acc;
 	}, []);
-//Push the remaining values from setB to the Symmetric Difference symDiffAB	if symDiffAB doesn't contain equal value
-	for(var element of setB){
-		if(!~symDiffAB.indexOf(element)){
-			symDiffAB.push(element);
-		}
-	}
+	symDiffAB = symDiffAB.concat(setB);
 // remove the first element from args (first array from arguments)
 	args.shift();
 // replace the first element(the second in original arguments) with the symmetric difference of two first arguments